NFT-com/indexer/GETTING-STARTED.md

 Checkout the [deployment guide](DEPLOYMENT-GUIDE.md) if you want to deploy it manually.

-### Starting the Components.
+### Starting the Components

 ```shell
 docker-compose up postgres -d
 ```

-This will create action-dispatcher, jobs-creator, jobs-watcher and parsing-dispatcher instances.
+This creates action-dispatcher, jobs-creator, jobs-watcher and parsing-dispatcher instances.
-The jobs-creator will create parsing jobs with the Chain URL `wss://mainnet.infura.io/ws/v3/d7b15235a515483490a5b89644221a71` for all collections in the database.
+The jobs-creator creates parsing jobs with the Chain URL `wss://mainnet.infura.io/ws/v3/d7b15235a515483490a5b89644221a71` for all collections in the database.

 ### Starting the Parsing Dispatcher